 This list became known as The Decency Code, which would eventually become incorporated into the Production Code.In 1940 Joseph Breen revised The Decency Code to bring it in line with current trends.

-From then on it was known as The Morals Code instead of The Dec.
+From then on it was known as The Morals Code instead of The Decency Code.

 What Was The Hays Code And When Was It Implemented?

 The Hays Code was a set of moral guidelines, put into place by the Motion Picture Producers and Distributors of America (later, the Motion Picture Association of America) in 1934 as a result of public outcry over the content of Hollywood films.
-The Hays Code sought to “clean up” Hollywood by restricting what could be shown on screen.
+It sought to “clean up” Hollywood by restricting what could be shown on screen.

 The Hays Code was replaced in 1968 with the MPAA film rating system that is still used today.
 While the MPAA ratings don’t go as far as the original Hays Code did, they are still responsible for keeping much of Hollywood from “crossing the line.”